Varsha123799/Task-9/README.md

 ### 2. Open the HTML File from Task Three in VSCodium

-Once VSCodium is installed, you can open your HTML file from Task Three.
+Once VSCodium is installed, you can open your HTML file .
 Upon opening the file, you should notice that VSCodium highlights the HTML syntax.

 #### Steps:
 ##### 1. Launch VSCodium:
       codium
 ##### 2. Open your HTML file:

-- Navigate to File > Open and select the HTML file from Task Three.
+- Navigate to File > Open and select the HTML file.
 - Syntax highlighting will be automatically applied.
 ##### Improving the HTML using Emmet:
 Emmet allows you to write concise HTML code that expands into full markup.
 For example, you can type: